-- Press "SEEK

-" and hold it until the first digit of your code appears.
-Release the button. - Press "SEEK ▶" and hold it until the second digit of your code appears.
-Release the button. - Press "TUNE
+Press SEEK ◀ and hold it until the first digit of your code appears.
+Release the button.

+Press SEEK ▶ and hold it until the second digit of your code appears.
+Release the button.

-" and hold it until the third digit of your code appears.
-Release the button. - Press "TUNE ▶" and hold it until the fourth digit of your code appears.
-Release the button. - Press "AM-FM" after you have checked that the code you entered is the one you wrote down. "rEP" will appear in the display, which means you need to repeat steps 5 through 9. - Press "AM-FM" again and the display will now show "SEC."
+Press TUNE ◀ and hold it until the third digit of your code appears.
+Release the button.

+Press TUNE ▶ and hold it until the fourth digit of your code appears.
+Release the button.

+Press AM-FM after you have checked that the code you entered is the one you wrote down. "rEP" will appear on the display, which means you need to repeat steps 5 through 9.

+Press AM-FM again and the display will now show SEC.